vxnuaj/NEOCORTEX/Supervised Learning.md

 It's supervised, in the sense that the model is told what the correct $Y$ is post prediction, to allow it to learn from it.

+The ultimate goal is to learn the best $\theta$ values, that effectively maps $X$ to $Y$.

+$\theta$ is ideally also explanatory to be interpreted to generate relationships or insights between $X$ and $Y$, which can be possible in traditional machine learning models but more difficult in deep learning.

+The focus, when training a model, to ensure it's effectiveness is on **performance metrics** that measure the quality of the model's predictions[^1]

 Common applications are:

 - Spam Filtering